Declare Your Financial Independence Using Direct Deposit and Split Deposit

 July is the time we take a moment to celebrate America’s independence, and it’s a great time to declare your own financial independence.

 Saving money every payday is the first step, and Direct Deposit is a great way to either get started or to ramp up.

 You can use Split Deposit to do exactly what it sounds like: split your Direct Deposit between accounts.
-You can earmark a percentage of your pay, or a specific dollar amount, to go to a savings account every payday, with the rest to checking.
+You can earmark a percentage of your pay, or a specific dollar amount, to go to a savings or investment account every payday, with the rest to checking.

 Split Deposit is easy to set up.
 Just ask your employer.
 They’ll need the account and routing numbers for the account you want to add, but once you provide that and complete the form, you’re done.
 Split Deposit will continue until you tell your employer otherwise.

 With Split Deposit you’ll be well on the way to building a nest egg, be it for an emergency (because eventually the car will need repairs) or a dream vacation (because the world is opening up again) or whatever you like.
 And that’s a big step down the road toward financial independence.